Modernizing the Future Fight: Accelerate & Adapt

 THREAT | PRODUCT | CAPABILITY | PROCESS | TRAINING

-Join us to learn, hear, and see:
+Join us to discuss:

-- Leadership’s approach to implementing acquisition reform
+- Leadership’s approach to implementing acquisition reform.

-- Emerging national and international CBRN defense technologies
+- Emerging national and international CBRN defense technologies.

-- Medical countermeasures solutions
+- Medical countermeasure solutions.

-- Advanced development and manufacturing needs
+- Advanced development and manufacturing needs.

-- Promising research and development opportunities from our interagency partners
+- Promising research and development opportunities from our interagency partners.

 This is an exciting year for the one-team CBRN defense community.
-Modernizing the future fight requires that we continue to improve our products, facilities, training methods, and capabilities so the Joint Force can fight and win in a CBRN environment.
+Modernizing the future fight requires that we continue to improve our products, facilities, training methods, and capabilities so that the Joint Force can fight and win in a CBRN environment.

 The NDIA has a policy of strict compliance with federal and state antitrust laws.
 The antitrust laws prohibit competitors from engaging in actions that could result in an unreasonable restraint of trade.
 Consequently, NDIA members must avoid discussing certain topics when they are together – both at formal association membership, board, committee, and other meetings and in informal contacts with other industry members: prices, fees, rates, profit margins, or other terms or conditions of sale (including allowances, credit terms, and warranties); allocation of markets or customers or division of territories; or refusals to deal with or boycotts of suppliers, customers or other third parties, or topics that may lead participants not to deal with a particular supplier, customer or third party.